 Mansfield is the centre of our students' social lives, with entertainment, sports, music and drama facilities and events.
 Friends are made quickly and there are many opportunities to add to and enjoy both college and University life.

 Junior Common Room

 The Junior Common Room (JCR) is the term used to refer to the undergraduate student body as a whole, and is also the place where students gather and socialise.
-The JCR has a pool table, games machines, a TV, dart board, and seating areas where students can enjoy free tea, coffee and biscuits at JCR Tea, and read the array of weekly newspapers and Oxford publications that the JCR purchases.
+The JCR has a pool table, a TV, table tennis set, and seating areas where students can enjoy free tea, coffee and biscuits at JCR Tea, and read the array of weekly newspapers and Oxford publications that the JCR purchases.

 Social life at Mansfield takes on a variety of different forms, and caters for just about every taste.

 The Junior Common Room has Entertainments officers ("Entz Reps") who are responsible for coordinating a weekly timetable of social events.
 Regular events in the College itself include 'bops' (Oxford-speak for college discos), formal dinners followed by ‘champagne and chocolates’, open-mic/ comedy nights, sports days, and charity auctions.
 Events are also organized that take students out of College, such as trips to clubs, restaurants, the cinema, and the ice rink.
 However, the aim of the Entz Reps is to give the student body what it wants, and new suggestions are always welcome.

 For the past few years, the College has had a very active Film Society, which meets every week during term.
 However, in any given year, there are a number of College-based societies that grow up around the interests of particular groups of students.
 There also links between the academic and social life of college, with a number of subjects including Law, PPE and Geography having societies which hold special dinners and speaker events.